How to Recognize and Remove Witchcraft

 UNCORKelevate Healing Mentoring Program

-Allow God to Shore You Up
+God Shores You Up

 Those who operate in witchcraft look for specific openings and energetic vulnerabilities: unhealed shame, a habit of over-giving, the need to prove worth through helping, giving endless benefit of the doubt to people who have already shown you who they are, and neglecting people and places that are actually flourishing.